-- Involve local authorities in defining optimum project traffic routes and times for transit. - Control traffic on the access road to the site, especially when heavy trucks are turning in and out of the site.
-This will ensure that no accidents are caused by the site's activities. - Enforce speed limits for heavy good vehicles and workforce transportation vehicles. - Provide training in defensive driving training to drivers. - Provide site vehicle maintenance services in order to ensure technical failures do not occur. - Avoid densest areas of traffic, if possible, through planning and channelling of traffic. - Install traffic safety signage at vantage points along access routes with the project sites. - Install traffic calming measures (speed bumps and rumble strips) to slow traffic down where heavy vehicles cross or enter busy roads.
+- Involve local authorities in defining optimum project traffic routes and times for transit. - Engage local authorities and security agencies in the removal of speed ramps, if necessary. - Control traffic on the access road to the site, especially when heavy trucks are turning in and out of the site.
+This will ensure that no accidents are caused by the site's activities. - Enforce speed limits for heavy good vehicles and workforce transportation vehicles. - Provide training in defensive driving training to drivers.

-- Engage communities on road risk and educate them through constant communications, road signals as well as with communications with the local authorities and community leaders. - Improve and enhance community sensitization on road traffic accidents within the project area. - Install speed control limits for the project and ensure all vehicles comply with the site driving regulations. - Develop and implement a "No Drinking" "No Alcohol" policy on site during both construction and operation.
+- Provide site vehicle maintenance services in order to ensure technical failures do not occur. - Avoid densest areas of traffic, if possible, through planning and channelling of traffic. - Install traffic safety signage at vantage points along access routes with the project sites. - Install traffic calming measures (speed bumps and rumble strips) to slow traffic down where heavy vehicles cross or enter busy roads. - Engage communities on road risk and educate them through constant communications, road signals as well as with communications with the local authorities and community leaders. - Improve and enhance community sensitization on road traffic accidents within the project area. - Install speed control limits for the project and ensure all vehicles comply with the site driving regulations. - Develop and implement a "No Drinking" "No Alcohol" policy on site during both construction and operation.
 Monitor all vehicles and ensure they have a "No Alcohol" sticker.
 The same must be done for all construction equipment and machines. - Monitor all vehicles and ensure they have a "No Alcohol" sticker.
 The same must be done for all construction equipment and machines. - Conduct periodic and routine alcohol checks for all site drivers and site workers.